Colombia’s New Gun Law Could Invoke Another Episode of Violent Vigilantism

 The AUC (Spanish acronym for United Self-Defense Forces of Colombia) was a paramilitary organization that operated between 1997 and 2006.
 Photo: AFP

-In a surprising turn of events, members from Colombia’s President Ivan Duque’s governing Democratic Centre Party used pre-Christmas diversions to write letter to the president with the suggestion to recant a 2016 decree that banned citizens from carrying arms.
+In a surprising turn of events, members from Colombia’s President Ivan Duque’s governing Democratic Centre Party used pre-Christmas diversions to write a letter to the president with the suggestion to recant a 2016 decree that banned citizens from carrying arms.
 This demand found its way into a decree the president issued on Christmas Eve.

 On the surface, the decree seems to extend the blanket ban on private guns.
 However, it includes a clause that potentially gives the Ministry of Defense the ability to define “urgent exceptions” and issue special authorizations to private citizens to carry guns.